August 13th - 17th, 2023 (TBC)

 After returning home, you'll have another 30-minute editorial call to check in and address questions or new challenges as you finish your draft.

-To give each writer the individual and specific attention their manuscript needs, the retreat is limited to four people plus Allison.
+To give each writer the individual and specific attention their manuscript needs, the retreat is limited to four or five people plus Allison.

 Booking & Payment

 Rebirth Your Book accepts Venmo, Zelle, Canadian e-transfers, US checks, PayPal and credit cards via PayPal.
 A $500 deposit on acceptance reserves your place.

 Or talk to us about a plan that works for you.

 We offer a $100 discount for payment via check, Venmo, Zelle, direct deposit or e-transfer (when we don't pay credit card fees, we pass the savings to you!)

 Rebirth Your Book/Rebirth Your Writing participates in AWP's Kurt Brown Prize, which awards $500 each year to emerging writers in fiction, poetry, and creative nonfiction who wish to attend a writers’ conference, center, retreat, festival, or residency.
 Winners and six finalists also receive a one-year individual membership in AWP.
 For more information, visit the AWP website.

 Before You Arrive:

 We will update this cancellation policy in April 2023, based on travel safety and pandemic situation.
 Below is our general policy: